br0kend/react/docs/docs/optimizing-performance.md

 brunch build -p
 ```

 Remember that you only need to do this for production builds.
-You shouldn't pass `-p` flag or apply this plugin in development because it will hide useful React warnings, and make the builds much slower.
+You shouldn't pass `-p` flag or apply this plugin in development because it will hide useful Reacc warnings, and make the builds much slower.

 ### Browserify